You are not a brand.

 My life is a journey, trial and error, connections, caring, a brand is the end result.

-I strive to do good not because I’m building a personal brand, I do good because I’m humane.
+I strive to do good not because I’m building a personal brand, I do good because I care, because I’m humane.

-The journey is in the creating, not in the end product.
+The journey is in the creating and caring, not in the end product.

 I’m a human being who does work that matters, not a brand.